-The National Wind Technology Center (NWTC) offers wind industry engineers a unique opportunity to conduct a wide range of tests.
-Its custom-designed dynamometers can test wind turbine systems from 1 kilowatt (kW) to 5 megawatts (MW).
+Dynamometers test wind turbine drivetrains by replacing the rotor and blades of a turbine with a powerful motor.
+The National Wind Technology Center features dynamometers that can test wind turbine systems from 1 kilowatt (kW) to 5 megawatts (MW).

-The NWTC's new 5-MW dynamometer can be connected either directly to the grid or to a controllable gird interface (CGI), providing system engineers with a better understanding of how wind turbines react to grid disturbances.
-Get more facts on the dynamometer and watch the above video to see how it—and the CGI—work.
+- The 5-MW dynamometer can connect to the controllable grid interface to provide a better understanding of how wind turbines react to grid disturbances.

 Ideal for smaller turbines, this dynamometer employs a 300-horsepower variable-speed induction motor, with AC grid connections of 120, 240, and 480 volts (V) and a maximum apparent power of 250 kilovolt-amperes (kVA).
 It can also simulate battery charging at 0–216 V DC and a maximum apparent power of 20 kVA.

 A practical size for most of today's land-based wind turbines, the 2.5-MW dynamometer features a 3,351-horsepower (hp), 415-amp AC induction motor with variable-frequency drive that can connect to the grid at 575, 600, 690, and 4,160 V AC.

 Useful for offshore wind turbines and future land-based turbines, the 5.0-MW dynamometer features an 8,000-hp AC induction with variable-frequency drive that can connect to the grid at 13,200 V AC.
 See the National Renewable Energy Laboratory's fact sheet on this relatively new dynamometer.

 See the NWTC's dynamometer spec sheet for more detailed specifications for each dynamometer.